cockroachdb/docs/v21.2/ui-overload-dashboard.md

 ## LSM L0 Health

 This graph shows the health of the [persistent stores](architecture/storage-layer.html), which are implemented as log-structured merge (LSM) trees.
 Level 0 is the highest level of the LSM tree and consists of files containing the latest data written to the [Pebble storage engine](cockroach-start.html#storage-engine).
-High values indicate heavy write load that is causing accumulation of files in level 0.
-These files are not being compacted fast enough to lower levels.

 - In the node view, the graph shows the health of the persistent store on the selected node.
 - In the cluster view, the graph shows the health of the persistent stores across all nodes in the cluster.

+{% include {{ page.version.version }}/prod-deployment/healthy-lsm.md %}

 ## KV Admission Slots